rumq/java-corejava-book/pages/v2ch01Streams.md

 The `summarizingInt` method returns a Collector.
 It takes an IntFunction as an argument.
 It returns a Collector that computes summary statistics for the input elements.

+The `joining` method returns a Collector.
+It returns a Collector that concatenates the input elements, separated by the specified delimiter, in encounter order.

 ### 1.9 Collecting into Maps